 Some players really like to get eye level with their ball and that requires a significant amount of bending and extension.
 This translates to extra square footage that you have to take into account.
 Set up the rectangular markings of a standard pool table in tape on the floor where the pool table will be housed – then have your tall model come over and actually assume the postures of someone playing pool.
 Measure their extension.

 You want to make certain that there is ample space to have not only the pool table but you need room for the players to flex and make the best possible shots.
 That’s part of the fun.
 The last thing you want to do is have a beautiful table set up at your home and no one over 5 foot can play without bumping into a wall.

 Other Things to Consider When It Comes to Size

 - Is the pool table going to be part of a larger recreational space in your home or is there going to be one room designated for it?

 - Is the floor sturdy enough to support the weight of the pool table you are considering?

 Table Construction and Components

 Pool table tops are typically made either of slate or MDF.
+So, if you’re curious about slate vs wood pool tables, we can break down the differences for you.
 Experts assert that the slate tables, though much more expensive and heavier lend themselves well to better play.
 The balls move more freely with the slate pool table top and they are nearly indestructible.